qianglise/py2025/content/parallel-computing.rst

 .. keypoints::

-   - 1 Beaware of GIL and its impact on performance
+   - Beaware of GIL and its impact on performance
-   - 2 Use threads for I/O-bound tasks
+   - Use threads for I/O-bound tasks and multiprocessing for compute-bound tasks
+   - Make it right before trying to make it fast